CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 >
 > If the characters charm or successfully interrogate any of the Redbrands, they can acquire valuable information, including the hideout's location under Tresendar Manor and the following insights:
 >
-> 1. The leader of the Redbrands is a human wizard named Glasstaff, whose nickname originates from his staff, made entirely of glass.
+> 1. The leader of the Redbrands is a mudblood runesmith named Glasstaff, whose nickname originates from his staff, made entirely of glass.
 > 2. The Black Spider, a mysterious figure, has hired the Redbrands to deter adventurers and intimidate the local population.
 The reasons behind these actions remain unknown.
 Ferralkins have been dispatched by the Black Spider to reinforce the Redbrands and provide additional strength.
 > 3. The lower section of the complex is guarded by a grotesque "eye monster."
 > 4. The Redbrands hold several captives in a location "near the old crypts," which are safeguarded by skeletons.